You can use the links below to navigate the handbook.

 Every December we present our annual Winter Concert.
-This is the second major performance of the year for all Berry Miller Band students.
+This is the first major performance of the year for all Rogers Band students.
 This performance is required for all band students and comprises a major portion of the student’s grade.

 Every spring the Dawson Cluster Percussion program hosts a percussion ensemble concert.
 This concert showcases the entire percussion program from beginner band students to high school seniors.

 Performing music independently is one of the most important skills that we can develop in our students.
 It is also one of the TEKS for music.
-For this reason, Pearland ISD hosts an annual Solo & Ensemble Contest for all junior high band students.
+For this reason, we host an annual Solo Contest for all middle school band students.
 Students independently perform a piece of music alone — usually accompanied by piano — for a judge who gives them a rating based on the quality of their performance/preparation.
 All band students are required to perform a solo.
 Students must also pay a $25 fee to their accompanist for rehearsals and performance.

-Every spring the Berry Miller bands participate in a local band festival such as the Shadow Creek Showcase of Sound.
+Every spring the Rogers Band participates in a local band festival such as the Shadow Creek Showcase of Sound.
 In addition to receiving a rating for their performance like at UIL, bands at the festival also compete against each other for “Best in Class” in their division.
-All of the Berry Miller bands have earned this distinction at least once — often multiple times — in our school’s history.
+The Rogers Band and all of the Berry Miller bands have earned this distinction at least once — often multiple times — in both schools’ history.
 Information about performance dates and times will be made at a later date.

-Our annual Spring Concert is usually the last major performance of the year for Symphonic Band, Concert Band 1, and Concert Band 2.
-(Honors Band usually has one more recording concerts after this).
-In many ways, this represents the culmination of all the skills we have been working on year long with the bands sounding their most mature.
+Our annual Spring Concert is usually the last major performance of the year for the Rogers Band.
 This performance is required for all band students and comprises a major portion of their grade.